Welcome to the weed atlas!

 Young tree, often found growing on fencelines and in pavement cracks.

 Ailanthus will grow almost anywhere, roofs, windowsills, cracks in pavement.
 It has an extremely aggressive nature and is incredibly resistant to permanent removal.
 I once removed a concrete pad from a backyard in Brooklyn.
 Underneath this old concrete, hundreds of little ailanthus roots just waiting for the right opportunity.
 Can be taken out, but requires perseverance.
 Often confused with Sumac.
-Below are two photos, ailanthus on the right, sumac on the left.
-The ailanthus will get much taller than the sumac.
-The sumac has deep red, upright seed heads, the ailanthus drooping pale yellow seed clusters.
+Ailanthus will get much taller than sumac, in fact Ailanthus will be a tall tree in short time.
+The sumac has deep red, upright seed heads, the Ailanthus drooping pale yellow seed clusters.

 Alliaria petiolata, Garlic Mustard